Table of contentsClick link to navigate to the desired location

 I want no coffee.

-These indefinite pronouns help make statements more flexible and adaptable to different situations where you need to point out uncertainty, the presence or absence of something.
+These indefinite pronouns help make statements more flexible and adaptable to different situations when it is necessary to indicate uncertainty, presence, or absence of something.

 This post doesn't have any additions from the author yet.